Back to Resources

 Having all your documents ready before you approach a bank saves weeks of back-and-forth.

-Company documents include the trade license (original and copy), certificate of incorporation or registration, Memorandum of Association or Articles of Association, shareholder register and ownership structure documentation, and a board resolution authorizing the account opening and designating signatories.
+You will need the trade license (original and copy), certificate of incorporation or registration, Memorandum of Association or Articles of Association, shareholder register and ownership structure documentation, and a board resolution authorizing the account opening and designating signatories.

-Business documentation includes a business plan or company profile, details of expected monthly transaction volume, a source of funds declaration, a bank reference letter from your existing bank in your home country, client contracts or letters of intent if available, and proof of existing business activity such as invoices or website.
+This is where banks spend the most scrutiny.
+Prepare a business plan or company profile, details of expected monthly transaction volume, a source of funds declaration, a bank reference letter from your existing bank in your home country, client contracts or letters of intent if available, and proof of existing business activity such as invoices or website.

 The Step-by-Step Process

-Step 1 is to choose your bank strategically.
 Do not walk into the nearest branch.
 Based on your profile (nationality, business type, company structure, expected volume), identify 2 to 3 banks that are the best fit.
 Apply to your top choice first, with a backup ready.
 Applying to too many banks simultaneously can actually work against you, as banks can see when you have applied elsewhere.

-Step 2 is to schedule a meeting or start the application.
 Most banks require an in-person meeting at their business banking center.
 Some like Wio offer fully digital onboarding.
 During the meeting, the relationship manager will review your documents, ask about your business model, explain the account options and fees, and submit your application to compliance.

 How Long the Whole Process Takes

 The biggest variable is the compliance review stage.
 Clean, complete documentation and a straightforward business model can get you through in 2 weeks.
 Incomplete documents or a complex business structure can extend this to 6 weeks or more.
+Other common delay factors include slow responses to compliance queries, mismatches between your trade license activities and the business you describe to the bank, and applying during peak periods (January and September tend to be the busiest months for new business registrations in the UAE).

 Why Applications Get Rejected and How to Avoid It